greenelab/deep-review/all-sections.md

 [@mo3GQwJj] applied deep learning to predict which clinical trials were likely to fail and which were likely to succeed.
-By predicting the side effects and pathway activations of each drug, and then translating these activations to a success proability, their deep learning-based approach was able to significantly outperform a random forest classifier trained on gene expression changes.
+By predicting the side effects and pathway activations of each drug, and then translating these activations to a success probability, their deep learning-based approach was able to significantly outperform a random forest classifier trained on gene expression changes.
 These approaches suggest promising directions to improve the efficiency of clinical trials